stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

         create: false
 ```

 Here, we are using the [default triggers](https://github.com/stakater/stakater-tekton-chart/blob/main/stakater-tekton-chart/default-config/triggers.yaml) and trigger bindings.
 You will need to [deploy your own trigger bindings](https://github.com/stakater/stakater-tekton-chart/blob/085d1ba52175294a21255a27561ac0ebe8621e85/stakater-tekton-chart/values.yaml#L96) and add them as ref to the triggers in the above **values.yaml** file.

-So, the reference to the trigger binding will need to be added in; (pipeline-charts.eventListener.trigger.bindings.ref).
+> Note: So, the reference to the trigger binding will need to be added in; (pipeline-charts.eventListener.trigger.bindings.ref).

 Let's see our pipeline definition in the SAAP console now.

-Select `<TENANT_NAME>-build` namespace in the console.
+3- Select `<TENANT_NAME>-build` namespace in the console.
 Now in the `Pipelines` section, click `pipelines`.
 You should be able to see the pipeline that you just created using the chart.

 ![pipeline-basic.png](../images/pipeline-basic.png)

 With our pipelines definitions synchronized to the cluster, we can now add the webhook to GitHub `nordmart-review-ui` project.

-Grab the URL we're going to invoke to trigger the pipeline by checking the event listener route in `<TENANT_NAME>-build` project
+4- Grab the URL we're going to invoke to trigger the pipeline by checking the event listener route in `<TENANT_NAME>-build` project

 ![add-route.png](../images/add-route.png)

-Once you have the URL, over on GitHub go to the application repo > `Settings` > `Webhook` to add the webhook:
+5- Once you have the URL, over on GitHub go to the application repo > `Settings` > `Webhook` to add the webhook:

     * Add the URL we obtained through the last step in the URL box
     * select `Push Events`, leave the branch empty for now.